 1. Office Hours

-ADCS’s ordinary Middle School business hours are from 7:00 a.m. to 3:45p.m Monday through Friday, with forty-five minutes for lunch.
-ADCS’s ordinary High School business hours are from 7:15 a.m. to 4:00 p.m.
+ADCS’s Middle School instructional hours are from 7:30 a.m. to 3:55 p.m Monday through Friday, with forty-five minutes for lunch.
+ADCS’s High School instructional hours are from 7:30 a.m. to 3:48 p.m.
 Monday through Friday, with forty-five minutes for lunch.
 Notwithstanding these business hours, exempt employees are expected to work such hours as are necessary to fulfill their job responsibilities, with a guaranteed half-hour for lunch.
 Employees are expected to be available during normal working hours when the school is operating in a remote model, unless different times are provided by their supervisor.

 2. Attendance & Punctuality

 Punctuality and regular and reliable work attendance are essential job functions.
 Poor attendance, tardiness, and early departures have a significant impact on overall job performance.
 ADCS has a strict policy regarding tardiness, which is defined as the failure of an employee to report to his or her desk or classroom within five minutes of his or her assigned time.
 Employees are expected to be at their desks or classrooms, fully prepared and ready to work, at their assigned time.
-Employees assigned to breakfast duty are expected to be at their assigned area at 7:00 a.m.
-Employees that are not assigned to breakfast duty are expected to be at their assigned area at 7:30 a.m.
+Employees assigned to breakfast duty are expected to be at their assigned area at 7:20 a.m.
+Employees that are not assigned to breakfast duty are expected to be at their assigned area, on time based on their daily work schedule.
 ADCS’s expectation is that employees who are not involved in business travel will be at work at ADCS’s office during regularly scheduled business hours.

 Occasionally, tardiness cannot be avoided and is understandable and excused.
 Excessive tardiness will not be acceptable, however.
 Excessive tardiness is defined as being late without excusal on more than two occasions in any 30-day period.
 Employees will receive a written disciplinary warning for a first instance of excessive tardiness.
-Additional instances of excessive tardiness may subject employees to further disciplinary action, including suspension and/or termination of employment.
+Subsequent instances of excessive tardiness may subject employees to further disciplinary action, including required participation in the administrative referral program, creation of an employee improvement plan with the Human Resources Coordinator, and also suspension and/or termination of employment.
 When an employee is not in the office due to illness, vacation, training, business travel or at an outside meeting, the employee should let his or her supervisor and the administrative assistant know his or her whereabouts before the office opens for business.
 Similarly, if an employee is delayed in the morning or unable to come to work, the employee is expected to notify the administrative assistant by calling her cellular phone by 5:15 a.m.
 Leaving a message with a co-worker is unacceptable unless the employee is unable to notify the administrative assistant and supervisor.
 If an employee is working out of the office that day (on travel, or at an outside meeting), he or she should also alert at least one of these persons as to the best way to reach him or her.

 If it becomes necessary for an employee to leave ADCS during working hours for personal reasons, he or she must obtain permission in advance from her or his supervisor.
 Leaving a message with a co-worker is unacceptable unless the employee is unable to notify his or her supervisor.
 If illness or other reason for absence continues, the employee should keep the receptionist, and his or her supervisor(s) or assistant, informed of the circumstances on a daily basis.